stenglein-lab/2017_GDW/Mapping_Assembly/download_exercise.md

 [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is a tool that:

-> FastQC aims to provide a simple way to do some quality control checks on raw sequence data coming from high throughput sequencing pipelines.
+> ... aims to provide a simple way to do some quality control checks on raw sequence data coming from high throughput sequencing pipelines.
 It provides a modular set of analyses which you can use to give a quick impression of whether your data has any problems of which you should be aware before doing any further analysis

+Performing a quick check like this of your data is one of the first things you'll want to do when you receive your new sequencing data (or when you download a dataset from an online repository like the SRA).

 FastQC can be used via a graphical interface or via the command line.
-On your laptops, the FastQC graphical interface is in: ~/Desktop/GDW_Apps/FastQC
+On your laptops, the FastQC graphical interface is on the Desktop in: /GDW_Apps/FastQC

 Navigate to that folder and open FastQC.
 Then open the fastq files you downloaded from the SRA.
 FastQC will take a couple seconds to analyze them.